Medical Terminology Daily - Est. 2012

 Sinus Rhythm (SR), also known as Normal Sinus Rhythm (NSR) is the term used to denote normal cardiac activity.
 A normal beating heart is in sinus rhythm.

-In the normal beating of the heart the left and right atria contract followed by the contraction of the left and right ventricles.
+In the normal beating of the heart the left and right atria contract almost simultaneously, followed by the contraction of the left and right ventricles.
 These atrial and ventricular contractions are separated by a lag time of 1/10th of a second which allows the atria to relax (atrial diastole) while the ventricles contract (ventricular systole).
 The addition of the normal action of the four heart valves (tricuspid, mitral, aortic, and pulmonary) allows the heart to work as a blood pump and circulate blood within the heart and through the body and lungs.

 When these two components and their thousands of cardiac muscle cells, ganglia, and nerves are working property, the heart is in sinus rhythm, and beats between 60 to a 100 times per minute.